RiccardoFoglio/Obsidian-Vault/Computer Vision/Intro IM-CV.md

 Datel (data element) = each datum is a datel, which is in the computer memory
 	datels and pixels are the same if the detector is already in digital form, otherwise datels are given by the frame grabber's digitalization rate, which can produce more datels than pixels (but without more resolution) image processing algorithms work with datels
-Disel (display element) = smallest element taht a display medium can access Resel (resolution element) = smallest signal supported by an analog system
+Disel (display element) = smallest element that a display medium can access Resel (resolution element) = smallest signal supported by an analog system

 jpeg = compatto perchè non registra e perde alcuni dettagli

+Computer Vision: several fields:
+- industrial machine vision
+- medicine
+- astronomy
+- remote sensoring
+- infrared ultrasound x-ray and radar imaging
+- partile physics
+- computer games